ramkrivas/Carpool.Search.UI.React/README.md

   **Thought process during development**

-  Initially when I started this assignment, I didn't decide the final application will be in angular or react.
+  Initially when I started this quick application, I didn't decide the final application will be in angular or react.
 Hence I wanted to be framework agnostic with UI developmnent. so, I decided to build the "search control", "overlay controls" as a web component with **ShadowDOM** which provides better encapsulation also can be resued in any of the SPA framework.

   The final application is now in react which integrates both the react webcomponents and also custom web components.